emmettng/emmett.github.io/ml/bp.md

   basically a single layer one dimensional output fully connected neuron network would be like the simplified W in the image above, in this case $y = f(a) = f(a(x|W))$

-- I will use **row vector**, so it would keep consistent with tensorflow and other real world utilities.
+- I will use **row vector**, so it would keep consistent with tensorflow and other real world utilies.
 ### Start from the final layer.
   - what we want : $\frac{dl}{dW}$
   - Chain rule: